Be Prepared for Any Disaster

 Have enough food in your emergency bags for each person to eat for three days.
 The easiest type of emergency food to get are MREs or Meals Ready to Eat.
 Just as the name says, they are immediately ready to eat.
 These MREs are not necessarily your first go to food, but they will be there if you need a food source for a few days if you are away from normal food sources for a few days and do not have refrigeration available.

 Just prior to a suspected emergency situation whether a weather event or if you expect to travel through a desolate area such as a desert, a mountain area, or in inclement weather, be sure to stow appropriate clothing into your emergency bags.
-Most of these items you no already have in your own closet.
+Most of these items you do already have in your own closet.
 Remember that dry socks and comfortable walking shoes are a must.

 Adding onto These Emergency Basics

-I am sure that you've noticed that I have not included a number of important things to this basic emergency bag.
-I haven't discussed anything about cooking, heating, or long term survival situations.
+I am sure that you've noticed that I have not included a number of important things in this basic emergency bag.
+I haven't discussed anything about cooking, heating, or long-term survival situations.
 This basic bag is just that basic.
 It will keep you alive and somewhat comfortable for about three days or until help arrives.
 If you're looking at a survival situation for longer than that, you can still use this emergency bag to provide the basics while you are getting your bearings.
-For this scenario, however, you would want to add survival tools like a survival knife, a fire starter, fish hooks, a hatchet, a rifle, a crossbow, or whatever, but everything listed here in a basics emergency bag would not be a waste even with that scenerio.
+For this scenario, however, you would want to add survival tools like a survival knife, a fire starter, fish hooks, a hatchet, a rifle, a crossbow, or whatever, but everything listed here in a basics emergency bag would not be a waste even with that scenario.